-Lens replacement surgery, also known as refractive lens exchange or clear lens extraction, is an innovative treatment which can correct a wide range of visual errors, as well as treating cataracts
+Lens replacement surgery, also known as refractive lens exchange or clear lens extraction, is an innovative treatment which can correct a wide range of visual errors, as well as treating cataracts.
+This sophisticated technique involves replacing the natural lens of the eye with a specially selected artificial intraocular lens (IOL) designed to correct visual problems such as long sightedness, short sightedness and astigmatism.

 What benefits does lens replacement offer?